MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/inventory/MEF W135 - LSO Legato Service Inventory Management API - Developer Guide.md

 use of Service Orders and the Service Order Management API, or by the request of the SOF.

-A detailed description of each state can be found in the table below.
+A detailed description of each state can be found in the Table 7 below.

 | State              | Description                                                                                                           |
 | ------------------ | --------------------------------------------------------------------------------------------------------------------- |